Undeveloped/api/integrators/v1/integrator.md

 - Medium
 - Advanced

-With the light version the integrator can setup transactions on behalve of a seller on DAN.COM.
+With the light version the integrator can setup transactions on behave of a seller on DAN.COM.
 In this case the transaction is setup by the integrator where DAN.COM will do payment collection and escrow for that transaction.
 The integrator will need the sellers `Dan Distribution Network ID`, which the seller can find in their [settings page](htttps://dan.com/users/settings/profile).

 With the Medium version the integrator is able to create checkout pages and to integrate our communication pages as embedded pages into the integrators platform.

-With the Advanced version the integrator is able use our platform completely via an API without having the buyer or seller see any DAN.COM page (with the exception of the checkout page, so we can do payment collection).
+With the Advanced version the integrator is able use our platform completely via an API without having the buyer or seller see any DAN.COM page (with the exception of the checkout page, so we can do the payment collection).

 The integrator can choose which one suits best.
 As they all have the same endpoint (https://dan.com/api/integrator/v1), but it's up to the integrator how deep the API is used.